Social Democratic Party of India: Road demand

 In February 2016, around 30 SDPI members attempted to hold a "sleeping protest" in front of the Divisional Office of the Department of Highways, demanding the repair of the Palayamkottai–Papanasam road in Tamil Nadu.
 Other political parties and the public had repeatedly appealed to the Department of Highways to have the 52 km stretch of road re-laid.
 Officials had ignored the demands, wanting to re-lay only the stretches used by ministers and other VIPs during Tamil Nadu Governor Konijeti Rosaiah's visit to Manonmaniam Sundaranar University.

-Political Islam
+Protest against demolition of Babri Mosque

 In December 2016, the SDPI organized a nationwide campaign demanding the reconstruction of Babri Masjid on its original site; the mosque had been demolished in December 1992.
 During the campaign, the Dakshina Kannada SDPI district president was arrested for inciting communal hatred with a skit about the demolition.
 Protests were held in Tamil Nadu, Delhi, and Karnataka.

 In March 2016, Mathrubhumi reprinted an offensive comment about Muhammad which had been initially posted on Facebook.
 The newspaper was forced to apologise after the party and other organizations protested outside Mathrubhumis offices, saying that the post "hurt the sentiments of the community".